Introduction

 - 6. Keras-contrib for CRF

-You can choose your own architecture i.e., you can add more layers.
+You can choose your architecture, that is, you can add more layers.
 You can also use hyperparameter tuning.

 ## Importing all required packages